empeK/neoconfig/README.md

 1. Install csharpier `dotnet tool install -g csharpier`
 2. If after install `csharpier` command is not working, insert `%USERPROFILE%\.dotnet\tools` to environment variables -> PATH

-# TODO

-## Formatting

-Currenly there are two plugins installed that are responsible for formatting: `conform` and `none-ls`.
-Set all formatting to be only in `conform`